PlaidCloud/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ### Enable the Topology Manager feature

 Support for the Topology Manager requires `TopologyManager` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to be enabled.
-It is enabled by default starting with Kubernetes 1.18.
+It is enabled by default starting with PlaidCloud 1.18.

 ## Topology Manager Scopes and Policies